 Early socialization and the use of positive reinforcement training is essential, especially if you have children or they regularly visit.

 No breed of puppy should be left alone for long periods of time, as puppies need an enriching environment and lots of attention.
+And these are pups that will be happiest with plenty of company

 Rescuing A German Shepherd Golden Retriever Mix

-If you’re not entirely on board with raising a puppy, we would definitely encourage you to look into adopting an adult dog!
+Many mix breed dogs come from rescue centers or animal shelters, and we would definitely encourage you to look into adopting an adult dog!

 Another is that you will have given a forever home to a dog in need!